-Near the street of Augustus Arch we can see the remains of the gateway Porta Romana.
-At the end of the street are the Church and Convent of Santa Maria di Vallegloria (14th century).
+Near the street of Augustus Arch you can see the remains of the gateway Porta Romana.
+At the end of the street are the 14th century church and Convent of Santa Maria di Vallegloria.
 The Church has several elements in the Gothic style and also contains some frescoes by Ascensidonio Sporta (1557-1646), a citizen from Bevagna and a typical Mannerist painter.

 Following the walls of the fortress along Via Torre del Belvedere, Via San Agostino and Via delle Mura Vecchie in upper Spello you find the monumental Venus Gate, with an Arch and three barrel-vaults.
 This is inserted into an structure divided by pilasters and cornices, and alongside two powerful towers that make a strong visual impact and were constructed perhaps before the time of Frederick II of Swabia (others suggest they were built later, under Cardinal Albornoz (1310-1367)).

-From the Venus Gate you reach the ruins of the Roman Amphitheatren dating from the 1st century AD and the Porta Urbica, another of the entrances to the Roman city.
+From the Venus Gate you reach the ruins of the Roman Amphitheatre dating from the 1st century AD and the Porta Urbica, another of the entrances to the Roman city.

 Nearby is the interesting Church of San Claudio, an example of Romanesque architecture, built, they say, on an ancient temple dedicated to the god Saturn.
-According to the “Annals” of Camaldoli the church belonged to the order of Camaldoli from 1025 and it is a real "rustic" church, with a very attractive façade featureing a large rose window.
-Inside there are also some frescoes by unknown artists, of the late fourteenth century.
+According to the Annals of Camaldoli the church belonged to the order of Camaldoli from 1025 and it is a real "rustic" church, with a very attractive façade featuring a large rose window.
+Inside there are also some late 14th century frescoes by unknown artists.